THE VALLEY WOODTURNERS CLUB IS DEDICATED TO THE PROMOTION OF WOODTURNING AS A FUN AND CREATIVE HOBBY.

 Thank you to everyone for participating and sharing your feedback.
 If you liked the format, please let us know what you think worked and what didn't.
 You can email the OVW Secretary with your feedback.

-CONGRATULATIONS - INTRO TO WOODTURNING Class 2402
+CONGRATULATIONS - INTRO TO WOODTURNING Class 2403

-Congratulations to our 2402 class graduates!
+Congratulations to our class of 2403 graduates!